-- If Rigidbody components connected with Joints are jittering, open the Physics Manager (Edit > Project SettingsA broad collection of settings which allow you to configure how Physics, Audio, Networking, Graphics, Input and many other areas of your project behave.
+- If Rigidbody components connected with Joints are jittering, open the Physics window (Edit > Project SettingsA broad collection of settings which allow you to configure how Physics, Audio, Networking, Graphics, Input and many other areas of your Project behave.
 More info

-See in Glossary > Physics) and try increasing the Default Solver Iterations value to between 10 and 20.
+See in Glossary, then select the Physics category) and try increasing the Default Solver Iterations value to between 10 and 20.

-- If Rigidbody components connected with Joints are not accurately responding to bounces, open the Physics Manager (Edit > Project Settings > Physics) and try increasing the Default Solver Velocity Iterations value to between 10 and 20.
+- If Rigidbody components connected with Joints are not accurately responding to bounces, open the Physics window (Edit > Project Settings, then select the Physics__category) and try increasing the Default Solver Velocity Iterations__ value to between 10 and 20.

 - Never use direct Transform access with Kinematic Rigidbody components connected by Joints to other Rigidbody components.
 Doing so skips the step where PhysX computes internal velocities of corresponding Rigidbody components, making the solver provide unwanted results.
 A common example of bad practice is using direct Transform access in 2D projects to flip characters, by altering Transform.TransformDirection on the root boon of the rig.
 This behaves much better if you use Rigidbody2D.MovePosition and Rigidbody2D.MoveRotation instead.